 Dream feeds work very well for many babies, especially when you give them a few nights to get the hang of it.
-But, dream feeds don't always work.
+But dream feeds don't always work.
 These are the top reasons why the dream feed may not work well for your baby:

 - She won't wake up to eat.
 (Try the techniques listed above if this is the case.
 But some babies are just really deep sleepers!)

-- It's actually interrupting his sleep and making him sleep worse.
+- It's actually interrupting his sleep and making his sleep worse.
 If your baby struggles to go back to sleep after a dream feed, you may need to rethink it.
 Though using the Dreamland Weighted Swaddle to help them go back to sleep faster will help.

 - You aren't seeing any improvement in your baby's stretches of sleep.
 The point of the dream feed is to get your baby and you both on the same sleeping schedule at night.
 If that's not happening, there may not be a lot of point in continuing it.

 It's recommended to continue trying with the dream feed for about a week.
 If you still aren't seeing that it's working well for your little one, it's best to drop it for a bit and then try again in a couple of weeks when they are a bit older.
 Babies grow and mature in such a short time that they may just be ready when you try again.
-The sleep advantage it can bring definitely make it worth another go!
+The sleep advantage it can bring definitely makes it worth another go!

 When to Drop the Dream Feed